jconorgrogan/Informational-Constructivism/03_Derived_Structures_and_Connections/IC_ISG_Levels_and_Algorithmic_Interpretations.md

 ## 2. Level 0: The Observer-Fixed Algorithmic ISG

+Level 0 provides coordinates for a structure n that arise from an observer Ω_obs analyzing the Generative Path Space (GPS) associated with n (see 00_Introduction_and_Overview/GenerativePathSpace.md for a full definition of GPS).
+Key measures of this GPS for n relative to M_obs are:

 ### 2.1 Definition
 For a specific observer `Ω_obs` characterized by a fixed interpreter (or Universal Turing Machine implementing IC primitives) `M_obs` and a finite ledger `C_obs`: